SkyKings-Guild/Guides/guides/kuudra.md

 A Warden Helmet is preferred.
 Infernal Helmet offers slightly lower damage and is more expensive, making Warden the better choice for overall effectiveness.

+Written by - lxaoen
+DM lxaoen on discord for corrections!